Durvalumab plus Gemcitabine and Cisplatin in Advanced Biliary Tract Cancer (TOPAZ-1)

 Population

-Patients with advanced biliary tract cancer
+Patients with locally advanced or metastatic biliary tract cancer

 Comparator

-Gemcitabine monotherapy
+Gemcitabine alone

 Endpoint